 How much money can I spend on my campaign?

-Budget forms and receipts must be submitted via this form by 12:00 (midday) on Saturday 1 March.
+You should declare that you have stayed within budget by completing a budget sheet including your receipts which must be submitted via this form by 12:00 (midday) on Saturday 1 March.
 Candidates who are late risk being removed from the election count.
 Forms must be returned even if nothing was spent on the campaign.
 Supplying fraudulent financial information is a serious offence that could result in your disqualification from the election.

 When and where is Question Time taking place?

-Question Time takes place from 7pm onwards on Monday 24 February and Tuesday 25 February.
+Question Time takes place from 18:30 onwards on Monday 24 February and Tuesday 25 February.
 Question Time will take place at Rubix in the Students’ Union building and will be livestreamed online at the Union website and on our YouTube channel.
 We highly recommend all candidates to attend Question Time, and you can tell us whether you will attend and whether you have any access requirements when you provide your candidate information.
+Monday 24 February will include all Question Time debates for all part-time roles excluding Union Chair.
+Tuesday 25 February will include all Question Time debates for full-time roles, and also Union Chair.

 What will I be asked at Question Time and how can I prepare for this?